International Festival of Comics and Games: Location and Date

 The festival takes place annually in Łódź, in autumn (in September or October), at several locations.
 The main festival venue is the Atlas Arena and the adjacent Łódź Sport Arena.
-Exhibitions and selected accompanying events take place at the EC1 Centre for Comics and Interactive Narration.
+Exhibitions and selected accompanying events take place at the EC1 Centre for Comics and Interactive Narrative.
 The 36th edition of the festival in 2025 will also be held at the Władysław Król Municipal Stadium.